The Merrian Webster Dictionary defines it as:

 to further the needs of those we serve.

 The TMCC Library is pleased to offer you three ways to research your family history.
-First, we offer a free online Open Genealogy Lab each Friday, secondly we have a dedicated family history research room, and thirdly we offer free online one on one genealogy research assistance appointments.
+First, we offer a free online Open Genealogy Lab each Friday, secondly we have a dedicated family history research collection, and thirdly we offer free online one on one genealogy research assistance appointments.

 TMCC Library Open Genealogy Lab

-Come in and learn new research techniques, hear guest speakers, collaborate and have fun while building your family tree.
+Attend online and learn new research techniques, hear guest speakers, collaborate and have fun while building your family tree.

 ---